Crisis management training and crisis simulation exercises to help FMCG Managers prevent a reputation crisis.

 A crisis is not only preventable, but a well managed incident or product recall can actually have a positive impact on your business and brands.

-While any company will benefit from good crisis prevention processes, we focus on food and consumer goods because incidents and product recalls in these industries impact a lot of people and generate the greatest level of interest and concern when an incident happens.
+While any company will benefit from good crisis prevention processes, we focus on food and consumer goods because major incidents, consumer concerns and issues and product recalls in these industries impact a lot of people and generate the greatest level of interest and concern when an incident happens.